 What’s more is that with all the traders who rely on technical analysis out there, these price patterns and indicator signals tend to become self-fulfilling.

 As more and more forex traders look for certain price levels and chart patterns, the more likely that these patterns will manifest themselves in the markets.

-You should know though that technical analysis is VERY subjective.Just because Ralph and Joseph are looking at the exact same currency chart setup or indicators doesn’t mean that they will come up with the same idea of where price may be headed.
+You should know though that technical analysis is VERY subjective.Just because Michelangelo, Donatello, Leonardo, and Raphael are looking at the exact same chart setup or indicators doesn’t mean that they will come up with the same idea of where price may be headed.